-If the Employee fails to attend two or more meetings arranged to discuss the request and does not provide a reasonable explanation, the School may assume that the application has been withdrawn.

-The School may also treat an application as withdrawn if you do not provide all the information required.
+A request to work flexibly can be withdrawn at any time before it has been accepted.
+If you fail to attend two or more meetings arranged to discuss the request and do not provide a reasonable explanation, we may assume that the application has been withdrawn.
+We may also treat an application as withdrawn if you do not provide all the information required.